 Aerospike can be licensed as open source or commercially.
 For open source, Aerospike clients are available under an Apache-style license, while the server uses an Affero General Public License.
 Aerospike is sold directly from the vendor.
 Pricing is based on the volume of unique data used in production rather than the number of servers deployed, transactions per second or even for replicated data within a cluster or data replicated across data centers.
 Aerospike provides 24/7 support via phone or email with a commercial license.

 A free trial version is available under the open source Community edition.
-The Startup Special gives qualified companies (under $2 million in revenue, $20 million in funding) free access to the Enterprise edition.
+The Quick Start Program gives qualified companies (under $2 million in revenue, $20 million in funding) free access to the Enterprise edition.